savaryna/tailwindcss-material-symbols/packages/tailwindcss-material-symbols/README.md

 ## Animating font properties

 You can use Tailwind CSS classes to animate the font properties.
 You can animate the weight, fill, grade, optical size and other element features.
-Read more about using [transitions](https://tailwindcss.com/docs/transition-property) and [animations](https://tailwindcss.com/docs/animation) in the tailwindcss documentation.
+Read more about using [transitions](https://tailwindcss.com/docs/transition-property) and [animations](https://tailwindcss.com/docs/animation) in the Tailwind CSS documentation.
 You can also find more information on Google's [developer guide](https://developers.google.com/fonts/docs/material_symbols) for Material Symbols.

 | Here are a few examples:                                     |
 | ------------------------------------------------------------ |